I got a text about an HVAC issue on my honeymoon. That probably tells you everything you need to know about why this post exists.

 When you're the only person your tenants can reach, every notification becomes a potential emergency.
 Your phone buzzes and your brain immediately goes to worst case.
 Is it a pipe burst?
 Did someone break in?
 Is the furnace out in January?

-Ninety percent of the time, it's nothing urgent.
+In our experience, the vast majority of these messages aren't urgent.
 A question about recycling pickup day.
 A request to hang a shelf.
 Asking if they can have a friend stay for a week.
 But you don't know that until you look.
 And the act of checking, of context-switching from whatever you were doing to landlord mode, takes a toll.

 Psychologists call this "attention residue."
 Even after you've dealt with a text and gone back to your evening, part of your brain is still processing it.
 You're not fully present at dinner.
 You're not fully relaxed on the weekend.
 There's always a low-level hum of "what if something comes in."